|James Madison and Executive Power|

 Fritz, Jean.
 The Magnificent Little Madison (New York: G.P.
 Putnam's Sons, 1989).

-Madison's Notes on the Debates in the Federal Convention of 1787, Federalist essays, and other writings are available on the Internet in various digital archives, including the Avalon Project of the Yale University Law School atwww.yale.edu/lawweb/avalon/avalon.htm, and the Access Indiana Teaching and Learning Center (AITLC) athttp://tlc.ai.orgThis supplement commemorating the 250th anniversary of James Madison's birth was cosponsored by the Center for Civic Education and The Montpelier Foundation, in Orange, Virginia.
+Madison's Notes on the Debates in the Federal Convention of 1787, Federalist essays, and other writings are available on the Internet in various digital archives, including the Avalon Project of the Yale University Law School at http://avalon.law.yale.edu/.This supplement commemorating the 250th anniversary of James Madison's birth was cosponsored by the Center for Civic Education and The Montpelier Foundation, in Orange, Virginia.

 The Center for Civic Education is a nonprofit, nonpartisan educational corporation dedicated to fostering the development of informed, responsible participation in civic life by citizens committed to the values and principles fundamental to American constitutional democracy.
 The Center specializes in civic/citizenship education, law-related education, and international education exchange programs for developing democracies.

 The Montpelier Foundation is a nonprofit organization established to administer and operate James Madison's Montpelier, a National Trust Historic Site.
 It sponsors exhibits, special events, and educational programs, and is the administrative home of the We the People Programs in Virginia.
-For more information, contact James Madison's Montpelier, P.O.
-Box 67, Montpelier Station, VA 22957; 540-672-2728; email: firstname.lastname@example.org.
+For more information, contact James Madison's Montpelier, http://www.montpelier.org/.

-We the People: The Citizen and the Constitution is directed by the Center for Civic Education and funded by the U.S. Department of Education by act of Congress.
-It was established in 1987 under the Commission on the Bicentennial of the United States Constitution.
+We the People: The Citizen and the Constitution is directed by the Center for Civic Education.
 This lesson is funded by the U.S. Department of Education grant #R929A990001A.

-Copyright 2000© All rights reserved.
-Permission is granted to freely reproduce and use this lesson for nonprofit, educational purposes.
+Copyright Center for Civic Education.
+All rights reserved.
+Teachers may print, photocopy, and use this lesson for nonprofit, educational purposes.
 Copyright must be acknowledged on all copies.
+All other uses require the prior written permission of the Center for Civic Education.